dstanesc/FluidFramework/experimental/dds/tree2/docs/data-binder/README.md

 > Note: the content table above is subject to change.
 Intentionally left out event types which are in the process of being deprecated.

-When invoked, a context argument is provided to the listener.
+When invoked, a semantically rich context argument is provided to the listener.
 The common context interface is described by the `BindingContext` type.
 More specialized context interfaces carry change specific attribution: `InsertBindingContext`, `DeleteBindingContext`, `BatchBindingContext`, and `InvalidationBindingContext` types.

 To decommission a data binder, the `unregisterAll` method can be used: